sburgholzer/terraform-beginner-bootcamp-2023/README.md

 This will run a plan and pass the changeset to be executed by Terraform.
 Apply should prompt yes or no.

 If we want to automatically approve an apply, we can provide the auto approve flag eg. `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy` will destroy the entire infrastructure that Terraform created.

+To automatically approve a destroy, we can provide the auto approve flag eg. `terraform apply --auto-approve`

 #### Terraform Lock Files